rchatham/OpenAI.swift/README.md

 The smallest OpenAI API implementation written in Swift.

 This package provides a simple Swift interface for interacting with OpenAI's Chat API, with full support for functions.
-Written in a highly compact manor, minimizing the number of lines of code, keeping things light while increasing readability, efficiency, maintainability, and extensibility.

 ## Features